olegge7/poke_vgc_stats/README.md

 4. Start the app server with 'rails server'
 5. The site should be accessible via localhost:3000

 No DB is required.
-The data from smogon is streamed directly via json and cahced in memory.
+The data from smogon is streamed directly via json and cached in memory.